softwerks/chateau/docs/legal/terms.md

 Violation of the Terms may result in termination of your account.

 ## Age Restriction
-Our Services are not intended for persons under the age of 13 (or 16 in the European Union).
-By creating an account, you verify that you are 13 (or 16 in the European Union) years of age or older.
+Our Services are not intended for persons under the age of 13.
+By creating an account, you verify that you are 13 years of age or older.
 Persons between the ages of 13 and 18 must be registered by their parent or guardian.

 ## Gambling
 Use of our Services to facilitate gambling in any form is strictly prohibited.